ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 It means that we can architect computers where no layer of the computation has any idea what's going on below or above it, and doesn't need to.

 And that's what makes practical programming possible.
-31:01 So from these **no-go theorems** that tell you what you *can't* do, you actually get an enormous boost into it **[?]** and use to probe the world and develop theories and on and on and on.
+31:01 So from these **no-go theorems** that tell you what you *can't* do, you actually get an enormous boost into {it and use to} probe the world and develop theories and on and on and on.
-So in a sense, Goedel birthed not only computer science, but practical computing, by showing us that virtualization is just the way the world works.
+So in a sense, Gödel birthed not only computer science but practical computing, by showing us that virtualization is just the way the world works.

 31:32 So now let's go back to physics, where these ideas were replicated, basically reintroduced, reinvented by **[Richard] Feynman** in developing his **path integral** formulation of quantum theory.
 And basically what Feyman realized was that in any physical process, the observer Alice prepares some state that she's interested in.